stubrjs/stubr/Readme.md

 		return true;
 	},
 	responseCode: 200,
+	// optionally you can receive headers and body to construct dynamic response headers based on request
+	responseHeaders: (requestHeaders, requestBody, requestParams) => {
+		"X-My-Header-Attribute": "abc"
+	},
-	// optionally you can receive headers and body to construct dynamic response based on request
+	// optionally you can receive headers and body to construct dynamic response body based on request
 	responseBody: (requestHeaders, requestBody, requestParams) => {
 		data: "my first response"
 	}